mbarkhau/sbk/READMEv2.md

  1. Some of the fragments may be identical or have overlapping parts, so the redundancy is not as great as you might hope: Two fragments could be lost and if they are the only ones with a specific part of the secret (for example fragment 1 and 4 are the only ones with the bytes `cd`), then you may have lost your wallet, even though you have 4 other fragments that are perfectly preserved.
  2. If a fragment falls in the hands of an attacker, they can try to guess the remaining 8 bytes, which leaves a search space of `2**64` as opposed to the full `2**96`.
 If you have wrongfully trusted two people, and they collude with each other (which they have a financial incentive to do), then they may have only `2**32` combinations left for their brute-force search.

-There may be slightly more clever schemes along these lines, but I won't go into them, as this was just to serve as a motivation for the more complex alternative: Shamir's Secret Sharing.
+There may be slightly more clever schemes along these lines, but I won't go into them, as this was just to serve as a motivation for the more complex but better alternative used by SBK: Shamir's Secret Sharing.

 ### SSS: Shamir's Secret Sharing